duckduckgo/duckduckgo/README.md

 ===
 ---
 ## Triggers
 There are two types of triggers, **words** and **regex**.
-The [basic tutorial](#basic-tutorial) walks through a simple example of a words trigger, while the [spice handle functions](https://github.com/duckduckgo/zeroclickinfo-spice#spice-handle-functions) section explains the Twitter regexp trigger.
+The [basic tutorial](#basic-tutorial) walks through a simple example of a words trigger.
+While you technically *can* use a regular expression as a trigger, we encourage you to use words triggers first, and then use a regexp to further qualify the query once the plugin has been called, like in the [Xkcd example](https://github.com/duckduckgo/zeroclickinfo-spice#spice-handle-functions) in the Spice Handle Functions section.
+Words triggers are several orders of magnitude faster than regexp triggers (a hash check vs. a regexp match).

 ### Words Triggers
 ```